ciscoheat/sveltekit-superforms/README.md

 ## Get started

-Let's gradually build up a super form, with the data for a name and an email address.
+Let's gradually build up a Superform, with the data for a name and an email address.

 **src/routes/+page.server.ts**